pwFoo/H.php/README.md

     index.php (Front controller)
     server.php (For PHP Builtin server)
     .htaccess
-    nginx
+    nginx-server.conf
 ```
 NOTE: H.php will autoload all this files for you, you only need to include `app/bootstrap.php` file in your `index.php`.
-And for Nginx users, you don't need `.htaccess` but instead copy the contents of `nginx` file to your server configurations.
+And for Nginx users, you don't need `.htaccess` but instead copy the contents of `nginx-server.conf` file to your server configurations.

 <a id="hello-world"></a>
 ## Hello World